Table of Contents

 SMSF Asset Valuations: When, Why and How

-As a self-managed superfund trustee, you are required to adhere to the ATO’s asset valuation requirements.
+As a self-managed superfund trustee, you must adhere to the ATO’s asset valuation requirements.
 Different assets carry different valuation guidelines, and various events can trigger the need for a valuation.
-This article explains when you should carry out a valuation of SMSF property and assets, why your SMSF requires asset valuations, how you go about obtaining that valuation.
+This article explains when you should conduct a valuation of SMSF property and assets, why your SMSF requires asset valuations, and how you obtain that valuation.

 When should I obtain an SMSF asset valuation?

-A whole range of events require you to obtain a valuation of the assets within your self-managed superfund.
+A whole range of events requires you to obtain a valuation of the assets within your self-managed super fund.
 These include:

 • When preparing the SMSF financial accounts and statements